MFlisar/Lumberjack/readmes/extension-composeviewer.md

 ## ComposeViewer Extension

-This small extension simply allows you to send a log file via mail (no internet connection required).
-This will be done by sharing the file as email `Intent`.

 If you use compose in your app you should use this viewer - it allows you to show log files directly inside your app.

 ```kotlin